 |Select one additional course from any of the courses listed above||3|

-A student may combine this certificate with any other certificate and/or major.
-However, students with a major in agricultural and applied economics, a major in economics, or a major in the Politics and Policy in the Global Economy option in international studies may count no more than 6 credits toward both their major requirements and the requirements for the certificate in development economics.
+- A student may combine this certificate with any other certificate and/or major.
+However, students with a major in Agricultural and Applied Economics, a major in Economics, or a major in the Politics and Policy in the Global Economy option in International Studies may count no more than 2 courses toward both their major requirements and the requirements for the certificate in development economics.

 Certificate COMPLETION REQUIREMENT